Multivariate Stirling Polynomials of the first and second kind: Function algebra with derivation

-In a differential ring, it is customary to define the subring $\cons$ of constants as the kernel of the additive homomorphism $D$, that is, $\cons:=\{f\in\funs\,|\,D(f)=0\}$.
-We have $\ints\subseteq\cons$.
-Constants behave as one would expect: \begin{prop} $c\in\cons$ ~if and only if~ $c\circ f=c$~~for all $f\in\funs$. \end{prop} \begin{pr} $\Rightarrow$: Let $D(c)=0$.
-Then, for any $f\in\funs$ we have by (D5) and (F1): $c\circ f=(c\circ 0)\circ f=c\circ(0\circ f)=c\circ 0=c$. --- $\Leftarrow$: Set $f=0$ and apply (D5). \end{pr} From \proposition{prop2.1} we have immediately (by (F1), (F6)) for every $f\in\funs$: If $f\circ 0$ exists, then it is a constant. \begin{exms}[Function algebras with derivations] In each case below the `functions' carry some argument $X$ (indeterminate, variable) that can be substituted in the usual sense: $f(g(X))=:(f \circ g)(X)$. \begin{enumerate}[Ex.\,1] \item The rational function field $\rats(X)$ together with the algebraically defined derivation $R \longmapsto R'$, $R\in\rats(X)$. \item The ring $\real[[X]]$ of all power series with formal differentiation. \item The ring of real-valued $C^{\infty}$ functions on an open real interval with the ordinary differential operator $d/dx$. \item The field of all meromorphic functions on a given region in $\comp$ with complex differentiation. \end{enumerate} \end{exms}
+\begin{exms}[Function algebras with derivation] In each case below, the `functions' carry some argument $X$ (indeterminate, variable) that can be substituted in the usual sense: $f(g(X))=:(f \circ g)(X)$. \begin{compactenumerate} \item The rational function field $\rats(X)$ together with the algebraically defined derivation $R \longmapsto R'$, $R\in\rats(X)$. \item The ring $\real[[X]]$ of all power series with formal differentiation. \item The ring of real-valued $C^{\infty}$ functions on an open real interval with the ordinary differential operator $d/dx$. \item The field of all meromorphic functions on a given region in $\complex$ with complex differentiation. \end{compactenumerate} \end{exms}